Telling the World: Music videos

 There are two music videos for this song.
 One of them is a short video with Cruz in the studio with the characters interacting.
 There is dialogue from the film, even added dialogue, and an interruption from one of the monkeys.
-The other, being longer with a complete version of the song, features Cruz walking on a beach or in a city, even on a bridge.
+The other, being longer with a complete version of the song filmed in Los Angeles, features Cruz walking on a beach or in a city, even on a bridge.
 In this video, the clips are muted, and some are being shown on buildings.
 Both music videos have clips from the film.